 Applications

-• The heat treating / furnace industry uses tungsten fasteners in high temperature vacuum furnaces due to tungstens great high temperature strength & stability.
+- The heat treating / furnace industry uses tungsten screws in high temperature vacuum furnaces due to tungstens great high temperature strength & stability.

-• The oil & gas industry uses tungsten fasteners for radiation shielding properties to protect equipment used in oil and gas detection, as well as down hole logging for density and ability to withstand intense hydrostatic pressure
+- The oil & gas industry uses tungsten screws for radiation shielding properties to protect equipment used in oil and gas detection, as well as down hole logging for density and ability to withstand intense hydrostatic pressure

-• Tungsten fasteners also play a role in the medical community for their low magnetic properties as well as their radiopaque properties.
+- Tungsten screws also play a role in the medical community for their low magnetic properties as well as their radiopaque properties.

 Resources: Tungsten Torque Specs